make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - ...explain how mapping to a sphere uniformly/evenly is harder than just plotting X-Y coordinates...
 - ...map maker's dilemma... global maps are always distorted...
-- ..we can't just use spherical coordinates because we will get bunching near the poles...
+- ...we can't just use spherical coordinates because we will get bunching near the poles...
-- ...Marsaglia 1972, paper discussing the pros and cons of various methods including a couple of new ones...
+- ...Marsaglia 1972 (23 years before the Diehard tests), paper discussing the pros and cons of various methods including a couple of new ones...
 - Our class `Pseudorandom` has a function called `nextScalar()` which generates the next pseudorandom number